-Amortization and impairment expense increased by \$6.4 million and \$10.9 million, respectively.
-The increase in both periods was primarily due to the intangible assets acquired in connection with the Gateway Terminal.
+Amortization and impairment expense decreased by \$1.3 million for the three month period primarily as an increasing portion of technology spend is expensed as incurred.
+Amortization and impairment expense increased by \$9.8 million for the year primarily due to the intangible assets acquired in connection with the Gateway Terminal.

-Stock-based compensation
+Share-based compensation